How Do We Measure Biodiversity? A complete walkthrough

 1. Species Richness and Abundance:

-This is the most fundamental approach, focusing on the number of different species present (species richness) and the number of individuals of each species (abundance).
+At its core, the most fundamental approach, focusing on the number of different species present (species richness) and the number of individuals of each species (abundance).
 Simple counts are suitable for smaller, well-defined areas, but become challenging in larger or more complex ecosystems.

 -